-The British Society for Rheumatology Register in Psoriatic Arthritis (BSR-PsA) tracks the progress of a cohort of patients with psoriatic arthritis who are taking one of a group of novel therapies (biologic therapies, biosimilar therapies and targeted synthetic therapies) plus a comparison cohort of patients not on these drugs.
+The British Society for Rheumatology Register in Psoriatic Arthritis (BSR-PsA) tracks the progress of a cohort of patients with psoriatic arthritis who are commencing biologic (including biosimilar) or targeted synthetic Disease Modifying Anti-Rheumatic Drugs, plus a comparison cohort of patients not on these drugs.

 This register is a collaboration between the University of Aberdeen and the British Society for Rheumatology.
-Recruitment commenced in September 2018 and we are currently in the process of recruiting centres into the study.
+Participant recruitment commenced in September 2018 and will continue until late 2024.
+We are still interested in identifying NHS hospitals as potential recruiting centres.
+If you are interested, please contact us on email@example.com.

 - Background and aims